 – If all things are equal, given a choice between working for a company that provides no value to the world vs one that does, you know how people will choose.
 Make sure to highlight your best qualities as it relates to this.

 – For some, reporting directly to the CEO or a C level person is a big deal and makes them feel closer to the top and big decision making.
 Another attribute to highlight if it works in your favor.

 14. Path to Career Advancement

 - Public Acknowledgement and Credit – In some instances, giving credit or even publicity to an employee are important.
 Letting them build their personal brand can offset an offer that might otherwise be deficient.

 - Promotion Opportunities – The opportunity to move up the corporate ladder may trump all for some people.
 In these instances, implied, promised or scheduled promotion can offset other areas of compensation.

-We now live in an age with personalized medicine personalized programming of content, personalized education (or at least it is coming), and we need to move rapidly to bespoke, customized offers if we want to win the candidate of our dreams.
+We live in an age with personalized medicine, personalized programming of content, personalized education (or at least it is coming).
+Thus, we need to move rapidly to bespoke, customized offers if we want to win the dream employee.